-Outstanding TSR and CEPS share awards include a dividend component that is paid in cash.
-This component of the share grants is accounted for as a liability award.
-These liability awards are revalued on a quarterly basis taking into account the number of awards outstanding, historical dividend rate, the change in the value of the Company's common stock relative to an external benchmark (TSR awards only) and the amount of CEPS earned to date compared to estimated CEPS over the performance period (CEPS awards only).
-Over the life of these awards, the cumulative amount of compensation expense recognized will match the actual cash paid.
-As of December 31, 2020 and 2019, the Company had recognized cumulative compensation expense and a liability of \$0.8 million and \$0.9 million, respectively, related to the dividend component on the outstanding and unvested share grants.
+Outstanding restricted, TSR and CEPS share awards include a dividend component that is paid in cash.
+A liability for the dividends payable related to these awards is accrued as dividends are announced throughout the life of the award.
+As of December 31, 2021 and 2020, the Company had recognized a liability of \$1.5 million and \$0.8 million, respectively, related to the dividend equivalents payable on the outstanding and unvested share grants.

-Other Expense (Income) - Net
+Other Income - Net

-Other Expense (Income) - net consisted of the following items for the years ended December 31 (dollars in thousands):
+Other income - net consisted of the following items for the years ended December 31 (dollars in thousands):